 After the configuration is complete, click OK.
 The system regenerates a key driver analysis report based on the modified configuration.

-View key driver analysis for fluctuations in charts from Q&A results
+View fluctuation analysis in charts from Q&A results

-In the Quick BI Q&A interface, enter a question, such as "What is the monthly sales trend from January to December 2023?"
-The system returns the analysis results.
+In the Quick BI Q&A interface, you can enter a question, such as "What is the monthly sales trend from January to December 2023?"
+The system then returns the analysis results.

 In the returned chart, click the